hahaclassic/tetris3D/README.md

 ### Graphics

 You can configure
-* number of approaching edges
+* number of approximating edges
 * radius of rounding for cubes
 * the size of the playing field
 * location of the light source